DenniJensen/ddb-pdc/README.md

 ### Installing the Drupal Module

 The Drupal module is contained in `drupal/ddb_pdc/`.
-An accompanying example theme is located in `drupal/ddb_fuberlin/`.
-To install these, copy both directories to the `sites/<your site>/modules` directory of your Drupal installation.
-After installing all [required depdencies](#prerequisites), you can then enable and configure the theme and the module through the Drupal admin controls.
+To install it, copy the directory to `sites/all/modules` or `sites/<your_site>/modules/` in your Drupal installation.
+An accompanying example theme is available in `drupal/ddb_fuberlin/` and can be installed by copying it to `sites/all/themes/` or `sites/<your_site>/themes/`.
+After that, enable everything through the Drupal admin controls as usual.

+The `ddb_pdc` module needs to know where to find the backend service.
+By default, it looks for it at `http://localhost:8000`.
+To change this URL in the module's configuration.

 ## Development